GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 ### Step 6: Set up a recurring event {: #step-6 }

-It's common to perform delayed or periodic operations using the `setTimeout()` or `setInterval()` methods.
-These APIs can fail because the scheduler will cancel the timers when the service worker is terminated.
-Instead, we can use the [`chrome.alarms`][api-alarms] API.
+The `setTimeout()` or `setInterval()` methods are commonly used to perform delayed or periodic tasks.
+However, these APIs can fail because the scheduler will cancel the timers when the service worker is terminated.
+Instead, extensions can use the [`chrome.alarms`][api-alarms] API.

-First, we must request the `"alarms"` permission.
-Since we also need to fetch the extension tips, let's also add the site as a [host permission][doc-host-perm]:
+To use the Alarms API, request the `"alarms"` permission in the manifest.
+The extension also needs to request [host permission][doc-host-perm] to retrieve the extension tips from the glitch site:

 {% Label %}manifest.json:{% endLabel %}